-Founded in 1939 as the Show Box, Seattle's historic Showbox Ballroom (1426 1st Avenue) is one of the town's very few extant entertainment venues that can lay claim to having provided local music fans such an astonishing breadth of music over the decades.
-From the Jazz Age to the hip-hop and grunge eras the storied ballroom has featured shows by touring icons like Duke Ellington, Muddy Waters, and the Ramones, and up-and-comers like Coldplay, Katy Perry, Moby, Lady Gaga, and Lorde, as well as concerts by homegrown talents ranging from the burlesque queen Gypsy Rose Lee to Merrilee Rush, the Sonics, Pearl Jam, Soundgarden, and Macklemore.
-Originally opened by local tavern and theater veteran Michael Lyons (1891-1965), the room has over time been billed variously as a "theater," a "cabaret," and a "ballroom."
-And although the Showbox experienced its own ups and downs -- at times serving as the home of a furniture shop, a bingo hall, and a couple comedy clubs -- it remains active in 2014, under the ownership of AEG Live, as a significant contributor to Seattle's robust music scene.
+Founded in 1939 as the Show Box, Seattle's historic Showbox Ballroom (1426 1st Avenue) is one of the city's few extant entertainment venues that can lay claim to having provided music fans such an astonishing breadth of music over the decades.
+From the Jazz Age to the hip-hop and grunge eras the storied ballroom has featured shows by touring icons such as Duke Ellington, Muddy Waters, and the Ramones, and up-and-comers Coldplay, Katy Perry, Moby, Lady Gaga, and Lorde, as well as concerts by homegrown talents ranging from the burlesque queen Gypsy Rose Lee to Merrilee Rush, the Sonics, Pearl Jam, Soundgarden, and Macklemore.
+Originally opened by tavern and theater veteran Michael Lyons (1891-1965), the room over time has been billed variously as a theater, a cabaret, and a ballroom.
+And although the Showbox experienced its own ups and downs -- serving also as the home of a furniture shop, a bingo hall, and a couple of comedy clubs -- it remains a significant contributor to Seattle's robust music scene.

 "Palace of the Pacific"